wearecollins/MMI_Interactives/Sync/README.md

   - documentation [below](#configsjson)

 ## production
-This will be set up as a CRON job via `crontab -e`, probably to run every minute:
+This will be set up as a CRON job.

+execute `crontab -e` to open the CRON file for editing.
+Place this at the bottom of that file to run the Sync script every minute:

-`* * * * * /PATH/TO/node /PATH/TO/REPO/Sync/index.js configs.json`
+* `* * * * * /PATH/TO/node /PATH/TO/REPO/Sync/index.js RELATIVE/CONFIG.JSON`

-where /PATH/TO/node can be found using `which node`
+  - _/PATH/TO/node_ can be found using `which node`
+  - _RELATIVE/CONFIG.JSON_ is the relative path from _index.js_ for the configuration file to use

 # running in development
-* once
+* to run once for testing
   - `npm start` or `node index.js configs.json`
-* repeatedly
+* to run repeatedly for simulating the production setup without editing your crontab
   - `npm run loop` or `node loop.js configs.json`

 # configuration

+## Sync configuration file
-index.js uses a configuration file.
+_index.js_ uses a configuration file.
 There is a sample included in the repository at [configs.json.sample](configs.json.sample).
 The name of the configuration file is passed to the script when you run the script.

-## configs.json

 * **source** The source directory to copy files from.
 This should be an absolute path _with_ a trailing slash.
 * **destination** The directory to copy files to.
 This should be an absolute path _without_ a trailing slash.